Talks and Media

 R. Frie (October, 2022).
 Erich Fromm’s Social Psychoanalysis.
 Invited lecture, William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology, New York, NY.
 (Virtual)

 R. Frie (October, 2022).
-Full day workshop, Morning Lecture: Psychoanalysis at the Intersection of Society, Culture and History; Afternoon Session: Live Clinical SupervisionKyoto Institute of Psychoanalysis and Psychotherapy, KIPP, Kyoto, Japan.
+Full day workshop, Morning Lecture: Psychoanalysis at the Intersection of Society, Culture and History; Afternoon Session: Live Clinical SupervisionKyoto Institute of Psychoanalysis and Psychotherapy, Kyoto, Japan.

 R. Frie (October, 2022), Embracing Uncertainty in Psychoanalysis, Discussant of Panel, The Tradition of Relational Psychoanalysis, with Soh Agatsuma, Ken Okano, Koichi Togashi and Koichi Yokoi.
 68th Annual Conference of the Japanese Psychoanalytic Association.
 Yokohama, Japan.